 |Actual Enrollment :||5001 participants|

 |Official Title:||A Phase IV Post-licensure DOD Screening Accuracy Study in Military Personnel|

-|Estimated Study Completion Date :||September 2012|
+|Actual Study Completion Date :||September 2012|

 DoD Smallpox Screening Form 600 (2 part format)

 - The percent of SF600 forms that did not clearly support the subsequent decision to vaccinate. [ Time Frame: 1 year post-screening ]ACAM2000® Screening Accuracy Review Committee (SARC) consensus that SF600 form did not support the decision to vaccinate divided by all subjects in the Evaluable Population.

 To learn more about this study, you or your doctor may contact the study research staff using the contact information provided by the sponsor.

 Please refer to this study by its ClinicalTrials.gov identifier (NCT number): NCT01540929

 |United States, Virginia|

 |Study Director:||Medical Director||Emergent BioSolutions|